CongLeSolutionX/The-Language-Atlas/regions/DOT_language/PART_1/02_Defining_Nodes.md

 # Syntax Terrain: Defining Nodes in DOT
+> **Disclaimer:**
+>
+> This document contains my personal notes on the topic,
+> compiled from publicly available documentation and various cited sources.
+> The materials are intended for educational purposes, personal study, and reference.
-> This content is dual-licensed under your choice of the following licenses:
+> The content is dual-licensed:
-> 1.  **MIT License:** For the code implementations in Swift and Mermaid provided in this document.
+> 1. **MIT License:** Applies to all code implementations (Swift, Mermaid, and other programming languages).
-> 2.  **Creative Commons Attribution 4.0 International License (CC BY 4.0):** For all other content, including the text, explanations, and the Mermaid diagrams and illustrations.
+> 2. **Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0):** Applies to all non-code content, including text, explanations, diagrams, and illustrations.
 ---

 Nodes are the fundamental building blocks of any graph, representing entities or objects.
 In DOT, defining a node is straightforward, and its appearance can be heavily customized using attributes.